rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 CreatedResources<VirtualMachine> virtualMachine = azure.virtualMachines().create(vmCreatable);
 ```

 Passing `Creatables` to `create()` calls returns a `CreatedResources` object instead of a single resource object.
-The `CreatedResources` object lets you access all resources created by the `create()` call, not just the the type from the resource collection.
+The `CreatedResources` object lets you access all resources created by the `create()` call, not just the type from the resource collection.
 To access the public IP address created in Azure for the virtual machine created in the above example:

 ```java
 PublicIPAddress pip = (PublicIPAddress) virtualMachine.createdRelatedResource(publicIPAddressCreatable.key());